StabilityNexus/Info/PrivacyNotice.md

 14.1 For a question about this notice, or about data protection, contact privacy@stability.nexus.

 14.2 Contact does not create any relationship, any duty, or any obligation, beyond answering your question so far as we reasonably can.
-Clause 18.3 of our Terms of Use states the equivalent position for general contact.

 ---